mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 These are all known properties advocated in Domain Driven Design.
 Domain concepts are expressed using rich types, modularity and careful state management using value objects.

 It's beyond the scope of this text to delve into code examples, but I hope the point is made.
+(NB not finished)

 # References
 GoF, Design patterns, Elements of reusable object oriented software.